Adobe-Marketing-Cloud/aem-ldap-tutorial/step-03/tutorial-03-test.md

 In this step we verify that the LDAP authentication works and if the users are synced properly.

-**!** If you want to fast forward, here's the [ldap-config-with-profile-pkg.zip](ldap-config-with-profile-pkg.zip) package with the resuling configuration of this step.
+**!** If you want to fast forward, here's the [ldap-config-with-profile-pkg.zip](ldap-config-with-profile-pkg.zip) package with the resulting configuration of this step.

 ### Requirements